turingschool-examples/homework/module-2-homework.markdown

 ### Admin:
-* can create, update, read, and delete tools
+* can create, update, read, and delete tools.
+When creating a tool they must assign it to a default user.
 * cannot update users besides self
 * can CRUD categories